• Skip to primary navigation

 5. Ideal as part of a meze plate - a great dip to include in a meze plate with houmous, pita, bread, dolmades, olives and chargrilled vegetables.

-Is Tzatziki keto?
+Is Tzatziki Keto?

 This will really depend on the carb count in your yoghurt so check the package carefully, our recipe has 1 net gram of carbs per tablespoon.